Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 n = the number of years you expect to wait before receiving those cash flows

-This approach looks at the estimated future cash flows of the business and discounts them back to the present to find the current worth.
+This approach examines the estimated future cash flows of the business and discounts them back to the present to determine their current value.

 5) Equity Multiplier Valuation